 There are occasional variegated varieties that have come on the market for sale.
 But due to the very small amounts I have seen I cannot vouch for the stability of the variegation to be honest, I would guess that they are not stable and are not mass produced.

 FAQs and Common Problems

-As with all alocasias you need to be careful with over and under watering.
+As with all alocasias you need to be careful with the problems of over and under watering.
 Pay attention to these and check the soil once a week, only watering if the plant needs it (the top layer of soil is dry).

 Alocasia Lauterbachiana Yellow Leaves